How to Join

 Meetings are held the third Friday of the month, September through

-Each meeting consists of a program, a short business
+Each meeting consists of a program, usually with a speaker, a short business

 There is no January meeting.
-June, July, August, and sometimes
+In June, July, August, and sometimes

 tours of members' gardens or other

 places of horticultural interest, such as greenhouses,